maskegger/guide/index.md

 ## Version control systems

 Version control systems such as Git and SVN are powerful and absolutely necessary for large software development collaborations.
 I myself use GitHub when developing my [software packages](https://github.com/reifjulian/).
 However, I do not believe these systems are necessary for most academic analyses, in part because these analyses usually "end" after publication.
-If you're interested version control, I recommend checking out [Grant McDermott's Git slides](https://raw.githack.com/uo-ec607/lectures/master/02-git/02-Git.html#1).
+If you're interested in version control, I recommend checking out [Grant McDermott's Git slides](https://raw.githack.com/uo-ec607/lectures/master/02-git/02-Git.html#1).

 # Organizing the project